KingHowler/Arduino-Language-Support/README.md

 ![.ino with C++](/images/screenshots/Screenshot(7).png)

 ## What's wrong with Microsoft's Arduino extension?
-By default, "arduino output" does't use Syntax Highlighting which makes it difficult to edit/create programs as it becomes confusing to navigate through it, and monotonus enough to make a person quit.
+By default, "arduino output" doesn't use Syntax Highlighting which makes it difficult to edit/create programs as it becomes confusing to navigate through it, and monotonous enough to make a person quit.
 <br>
 <br>
 Using "arduino-output" as language mode for .ino files